amberbase/amberbase/docs/concept.md

 * Register themselves (with email and password)
 * __(Proposal)__ Request access to a `tenant`
+* Forward access to a `tenant` by `invitations` that can be redeemed by a user
 * Be associated to roles by admin users (i.e. via a server library API)
 * Login
 * Create a `subscription` to a `collection` only if the role allows that
 * Allow to store the login information to auto-login the next time (of course by using a signed token, not the real credentials)
+* Create a concept to limit documents to certain users (private for owner, sharing with users...)

 ### Database Client Replication